apehex/tokun/articles/unicode.md

 The Unicode standard indexes 149813 symbols, which can be used to compose all the words from modern languages.
 It will be the language basis for the LLM embeddings.

+- computer: sequence => codepoint => byte => bits
+- math: tensors => axes => dimensions
+- human: paragraph => sentence => word => symbols / letters

+common denominator = the macro elements all break down into simpler parts. while there are the number of possible macro elements grows exponantially, there are very few basis elements:

+- computer: 2 bits
+- human: 26 lowercase letters and a few symbols for Latin languages
+- math: real numbers, actually infinite

+all these schemes take advantage of the rules of combinatorics

+tokenization = opposite!
+base elements are

 ## Binary Predictions